This story is my gift to the world of how I went about winning my battle with the Morgellons scourge.

-On Dec.
-23, 2005 I was bitten by another spider - this time the wound looked different.
+On December 23, 2005 I was bitten by another spider.
+This time the wound looked different.
 The doctor felt that this time I was bitten by a Brown Recluse or a Wolf Spider.
 Soon after the second bite I found that I was getting very sick again, and I began to get these odd looking sores, spots, and scabs.
-Due to the strangeness of the appearance of the wounds, I started to collect the scabs and odd-looking features of the wounds using little plastic baggies, and I kept detailed notes about all the oddities and weird looking structures coming out of the holes, bores and craters in my skin.
-To date, (1/31/09), I have 1172 of these baggies, all dated and annotated.
+Due to the strangeness of the appearance of the wounds, I started to collect the scabs and odd-looking features of the wounds using little plastic baggies.
+I kept detailed notes about all the oddities and weird looking structures coming out of the holes, bores and craters in my skin.
+I still have 1172 of these baggies, all dated and annotated.

-On Jan.
-21st, 2006 I went to my primary care physician in Reno, Dr Shannon Zamboni, and her diagnosis was an unusual skin rash which she had never seen before.
+On January 21st, 2006 I went to my primary care physician in Reno, Dr. Shannon Zamboni, and her diagnosis was an unusual skin rash which she had never seen before.
 She suggested several salves and drugs to try, which ultimately didn't seem to have any effect on my symptoms.
 As a matter of fact, the condition seemed to be gradually worsening.

 I was rather concerned about the condition, especially since my doctor seemed to have no clue about it.
-Since she couldn't help me, I started reading everything I could about weird skin conditions and their causes and cures.
+Since she couldn't help me, I started reading everything I could about skin conditions and their causes and cures.
 Sometimes I would stay up until the wee hours of the morning reading.
 In the next couple of months I read more than I had in the first fifty-some years of my life.
-Unfortunately, it appeared that I seemed to have the little-researched Morgellons disease.

-What made me realize that I may have had Morgellons were the symptoms I was experiencing:
+What made me realize that I had Morgellons were the symptoms I was experiencing:

 Craters that rise above the normal skin level.